 Unfortunately, I do not offer RAW (unedited) files for purchase as they do not reflect my brand or expertise and will remain for my eyes only.

 You will receive 50-75 edited, high-resolution images per hour of coverage for wedding collections.

 It all depends on factors such as weather conditions, location, time constraints and cooperation of all involved.

 - Will you stay late if things are running behind?
 Can we add more time to our collection on the day of?

 I have various collections and the option to add more hours (at an additional cost) to ensure your entire event is covered.

 The hours within every collection are continuous.
-However, if you think your day is going to run long, we can discuss adding more time if needed.
+However, if you think your day will run long, we can discuss adding more time if needed.
 Terms and conditions apply.